-5.3.16 Archaeological and Historic Resources
+5.2.15 Archaeological and Historic Resources

-The Permittee shall make every effort to avoid impacts to identified archaeological and historic resources when constructing the facility.
-In the event that a resource is encountered, the Permittee shall consult with the State Historic Preservation Office (SHPO) and the State Archaeologist.
+The Permittee shall make every effort to avoid impacts to identified archaeological and historic resources when constructing the LWECS.
+In the event that a resource is encountered, the Permittee shall contact and consult with the State Historic Preservation Office and the State Archaeologist.
 Where feasible, avoidance of the resource is required.
-Where not feasible, mitigation must include an effort to minimize project impacts on the resource consistent with SHPO and State Archaeologist requirements.
+Where not feasible, mitigation must include an effort to minimize project impacts on the resource consistent with State Historic Preservation Office and State Archaeologist requirements.